S-Joy/S-Joy/README.md

 - 🧠 Brain-Computer Interfaces (BCI), EEG signal classification, and consciousness assessment
 - 🔐 Network security and data synthesis using GANs
-- 🧪 Software testing and cloud infrastructure at Ericsson (Java, Cassandra, OAuth2)
+- 🧪 Software testing and cloud infrastructure
 - 📊 Data engineering and visualization using Python, SQL, and Power BI
+- 🤖 Deep learning model development including CNN, RNN, BiLSTM, and GANs for time-series
+- 🌐 Full-stack development and UI/UX design — built and deployed several **WeChat Mini Programs**, including user-facing features and back-end integration

-I enjoy working on cross-functional teams and exploring how intelligent systems can improve lives — especially in healthcare and human-machine interaction.
+- 📈 Applied data analytics to optimize product features, resulting in a **200% increase in user acquisition** I enjoy working on cross-functional teams and exploring how intelligent systems can improve lives — especially in human-machine interaction.

 ---